laurentkempe/blog/source/_drafts/dotnet-7-sdk-built-in-container-support-and-ubuntu-chiseled.md

     </ItemGroup>
 ```

-This time the image is **112MB** compared to the 216MB, we **won 104MB** and all other advantages coming from the Chiseled Ubuntu container.
+This time the image is **112MB** compared to the 216MB.
+We **won 104MB** on top of all other advantages from the Chiseled Ubuntu container.

 ```powershell
  ❯  dotnet publish --os linux --arch x64 -p:PublishProfile=DefaultContainer -c Release